 “If you have not planned what you’re writing for 2020 yet, that’s perfectly okay.
 You are not behind, you are going at your own pace and that is completely okay.
 But if you struggle to decide what to write next, of if you’d just like a few fresh ideas or a couple of different ways to think about what to write next, then today’s episode might be for you and here are three tips to help you.”

-After you listen, join our community by commenting on the podcast below and let me know: Have you started planning your 2020?
+After you listen, join our podcast community on Facebook or comment below and let me know: Have you started planning your 2020?
 How do you decide which book or books to write?

 As with many of my podcast episodes, I have a FREE resource to help you - just enter your info below to get access to my FREE writing challenge.